tienbui1508/ArtStore/README.md

     Add an HTTP Interceptor for loading
     Add a progress bar to indicate loading
     Make the header fixed to the top
+27. Create API for Shopping Cart
+    Create Redis instance to use in the app.
+Use Redis database because customer shopping cart is still saved in the server but the number of requests to the server is reduced.
+Redis captures data every minute so customer might loose some items in cart but it's easy for them to add the items back.
+    Add Redis to the project.
+    Create CartItem, ShoppingCart classes
+    Create Cart service, Cart controller
+    Test the Cart in Postman

 # Concepts learned and practiced